sshanshans/sshanshans.github.io/AboutMe/aboutme.md

 Previously, I was at Duke University.
 In 2019, I received my PhD in mathematics, with a thesis advised by [Ingrid Daubechies](/images/SSID.png) on probabilistic models on fiber bundles.
 In 2019-2020, I was a postdoc researcher at Duke.
 I did my bachelor's studies at Agnes Scott College, a women's college in Atlanta, where I graduated *summa cum laude* in 2014.
 I also spent a year (2013) in Hungary for the Budapest Semester in Mathematics.

 Besides doing math, I like to read and practice calligraphy.
-I used to lift a lot of weights, but nowadays I enjoy swimming more.
+I used to do weight-lifting, but nowadays I enjoy swimming more.
 I am a big fan of [Haruki Murakami](http://www.harukimurakami.com).
 I am also a bad pianist and a newbie violin player.

 I grew up in Qingdao (青岛), a coastal city in China.